-Does improved oral health care in stroke care settings reduce the occurrence of pneumonia after stroke – a pilot trial
+Does improved oral health care in stroke care settings reduce the occurrence of pneumonia after stroke – a pilot trial.

 This study will investigate whether early initiation of direct anticoagulant drugs will be as safe as later initiation in stroke patients with an abnormal heart rhythm (atrial fibrillation).
-It will also investigate whether early initation could lead to fewer recurrent strokes.
+It will also investigate whether early initiation could lead to fewer recurrent strokes.